Capitals open critical series against the Islanders with a shootout victory

 "I think Michael could have scored a goal or two, but more importantly I think they complement each other, the way that they played the game," Laviolette said of Raffl and the third line.
 "Again, especially in the last 40 minutes, I think, they made good decisions with the puck, and they are heavy in the battles.
 They support each other in the battles and are able to sustain and generate offense."

 The Capitals were not at full strength Thursday.
-Defenseman Justin Schultz missed his first full game after leaving Sunday's game against Boston in the first period with a lower-body injury.
+Defenseman Justin Schultz missed his first full game after he left Sunday's game against Boston in the first period with a lower-body injury.
 He is listed as day-to-day but did not travel with the team to Long Island for its two games here.
 Trevor van Riemsdyk played his second straight game instead.
-He filled in Sunday for Zdeno Chara, who was back in the lineup Thursday after missing the Boston game with an injury.
+He filled in Sunday for Zdeno Chara, who was back in the lineup Thursday after he missed the Boston game with an injury.

-Washington also had a brief scare when defenseman Nick Jensen left the game in the first period after blocking a shot, but he returned before the end of the period.
+Washington also had a brief scare when defenseman Nick Jensen left the game in the first period after he blocked a shot, but he returned before the end of the period.

 Read more on the Capitals: